shwepin/AirBNB-Price-Estimation/README.md

-# AirBNB-Price-Estimation
+# AirBnB-Price-Estimation
-Analyzing AirBNB data to predict the prices of AirBNB rentals in and around New York City
+Analyzing AirBnB data to predict the prices of AirBnB rentals in and around New York City